esl/MongooseIM/doc/open-extensions/mam.md

+# Message Archive Management extensions

-# New MAM filtering fields
+## New MAM filtering fields

 The new fields allow to improve the performance of the counting queries for very big archives by changing how count and index functions work.